MeenaThiyagu/My-Project/README.md

 # My-Project

-Company has many products which one is "Mobile".
-Association between Company and Mobile.
+Company has many products in which one available in the code is "Mobile".
+Association between Company and Mobile is introduced.
 Customer cannot exists for a company if he didn't purchase the only product "Mobile".
 Using mobile, customer can make calls.
 It could be either through Skype/Whatsapp where he is asked to enter the number.